peterso/robothon-grand-challenge/README.md

 | 7    | ECODOBO            | IN      | 8     | DNF  | [Link](https://youtu.be/ZrWcuYw5IAU)       |
 | 8    | Pandaria One       | DE      | 6     | DNF  | [Link](https://youtu.be/qHaRNH115nM)       |
 | 9    | Schmalkalden       | DE      | (20)  | DNF  | [Link](https://youtu.be/EDeVlx6ivnI)       |

+NOTE: Schmalkalden only completed tasks on a fixed task board and did not randomize the position prior to trial start.